itsmoops/react-redux-firebase/README.md

 In the left nav of your database console, click "Database", and then click the "Get Started" button.
 The default rules require that a user be authenticated to read or write data.
 Info about security rules can be found [here](https://firebase.google.com/docs/database/security/quickstart?authuser=0).

 #### Enable Database Storage
 In the left nav of your database console, click "Storage", and then click the "Get Started" -> "Got It" buttons.
-This will enable your database to use file storage (can be used for profile pictures, etc.)
+This will enable your database to use file storage (can be used for profile pictures, etc.).

 #### Add Database Config to Project
 In the left nav of your database console, click "Overview", and then click the "Add Firebase to your web app" button.
 This should launch a modal with your database config options.